Ganga Expressway: Route Map, Cost, Real Estate Impact and other Details

 What are the Benefits of Ganga Expressway?

 This Expressway will be a game changer infrastructure project in Uttar Pradesh.
-It has numerous benefits are expected to significantly enhance the region’s connectivity, economy, and overall development.
+It has many benefits are expected to significantly enhance the region’s connectivity, economy, and overall development.
 Here are the key benefits of the Ganga Expressway:

 1. Enhanced Connectivity